-Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR §440.150)
+Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR

-People with a diagnosis of a developmental disability, intellectual disability or autism as defined by ODP policy regarding individual eligibility for Medicaid Waiver services.
-1. Requ est Information (3 of 3) app ncurrent Operation with Other Programs.
-This waiver operates concurrently with another program (or programs) roved under the following authorities ect one: Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of $\S1915(a)(1)(a)$ of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
+Applicatio on for 1915(c) HCBS Waiver: PA.0147.R06.10 - Jul 01, 2021 Page 5 of 44 §440.150) If applicable, specify whether the state additionally limits the waiver to subcategories of the ICF/IID level of care: People with a diagnosis of a developmental disability, intellectual disability or autism as defined by ODP policy regarding individual eligibility for Medicaid Waiver services.
+1. Requ est Information (3 of 3) apı encurrent Operation with Other Programs.
+This waiver operates concurrently with another program (or programs) proved under the following authorities lect one: Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of $\$1915(a)(1)(a)$ of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
 Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved: Specify the §1915(b) authorities under which this program operates (check each that applies): §1915(b)(1) (mandated enrollment to managed care) §1915(b)(2) (central broker) §1915(b)(3) (employ cost savings to furnish additional services) §1915(b)(4) (selective contracting/limit number of providers) A program operated under §1932(a) of the Act.
-Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved: A program authorized under §1915(i) of the Act.
+Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved: A program outhorized under \$1015(i) of the Act

+A program authorized under §1915(i) of the Act.

 A program authorized under §1915(j) of the Act.

 A program authorized under §1115 of the Act.

-Specify the program: al Eligiblity for Medicaid and Medicare. eck if applicable: This waiver provides services for individuals who are eligible for both Medicare and Medicaid.
-2. Brief Waiver Description ver Description.
-In one page or less , briefly describe the purpose of the waiver, including its goals, objectives, and structure (e.g., the roles of state, local and other entities), and service delivery methods.
+Specify the program:

+H. Dual Eligiblity for Medicaid and Medicare.